-A University of Hawaii study found that 94% of spreadsheets contain errors, roughly one in every 20 cells.
+Field audits of business spreadsheets summarised by Professor Ray Panko at the University of Hawaii found errors in around 94% of the spreadsheets examined.
 If your stakeholder records live in spreadsheets, that's the foundation your next consultation, audit or FOI response is standing on.
 Purpose-built stakeholder management software replaces that risk with a complete, audit-ready record of every stakeholder interaction, connecting email threads to stakeholder records and tracking sentiment over time.

-This guide compares the eight leading stakeholder management platforms for 2026, with a focus on public-facing portals, ESG reporting and the compliance features that matter most in regulated sectors.
+This guide compares eight of the stakeholder management platforms most often shortlisted in the UK, with a focus on public-facing portals, ESG reporting and the compliance features that matter most in regulated sectors.
 It's written for the people who do the work: engagement managers, communications leads and programme directors across the public sector, infrastructure, energy, water, transport and healthcare.

 Quick guide: 8 stakeholder management platforms compared